Study on the accidental background of the JSNS$^2$ experiment

 \section{Abstract}

-\JSNS (J-PARC Sterile Neutrino Search at J-PARC Spallation Neutron Source) is an experiment which searches for sterile neutrinos via the observation of \Sterile appearance oscillations using muon decay-at-rest neutrinos.
-The data taking of \JSNS have been performed from 2021.
+\JSNS (J-PARC Sterile Neutrino Search at J-PARC Spallation Neutron Source) is an experiment that searches for sterile neutrinos via the observation of \Sterile appearance oscillations using muon decay-at-rest neutrinos.
+The \JSNS experiment performed data taking from 2021.
 In this manuscript, a study of the accidental background is presented.
-The rate of the accidental background is (9.29$\pm 0.39) \times 10^{-8}$ / spill with 0.75 MW beam power and comparable to the number of searching signals.
+The rate of the accidental background is (9.29$\pm 0.39) \times 10^{-8}$ / spill with 0.75 MW beam power and comparable to the expected number of signal events.